dbmi-pitt/ACT-Network/pages/mydoc/ontology.md

 ---
 title: Ontology Resources
-summary: "The ACT Network is currently using ACT Ontology 2.0.1, which rolled out through all active and staging ACT sites to better meet the needs of clinical investigators and CTSA hubs."
+summary: "The ACT Network is currently using ACT Ontology 2.0.1, which rolled out through all active and staging ACT sites to better meet the needs of clinical investigators and CTSA hubs.
+In June 2020, the ACT COVID Ontology V3 was also released, which contains the new COVID-19 ontology."
 keywords: ontology, ongologies
 sidebar: mydoc_sidebar
 permalink: ontology.html